mvogel78/Session4/index.md

 Suppose you are rolling a fair die 600 times: what is the number of 6s you are expecting?

-And how many 6s do we need to reject the NULL (a fair die) using a one-sided test??
+And how many 6s do we need to reject the NULL (a fair die) using a one-sided test on a 95% confidence level??

 ### Alternative: greater